arknave/project-euler/Readme.md

+# Project Euler

+My alias on [Project Euler](https://projecteuler.net) is arknave.

-My solutions to project euler in various languages.
-Inside each language folder are the challenges
+These are my solutions to Project Euler in various languages.
+Inside each language folder are the solutions.

-The Hackerrank Folder has solutions to https://www.hackerrank.com/contests/projecteuler/challenges
+The HackerRank Folder has solutions to [Project Euler+](https://www.hackerrank.com/contests/projecteuler/challenges)